spellshape/cli/docs/docs/04-network/01-chain.md

   fetched from a URL and then modified with the required algorithm - this initial genesis type should be used when the initial genesis state is extensive, containing a lot of accounts for token distribution, containing records for an airdrop
-- `GenesisConfig`: the initial genesis for a chain launch is generated from an Ignite CLI config that contains genesis accounts and module parameters - this initial genesis type should be used when the coordinator doesn’t have extensive state for the initial genesis but some module parameters must be customized.
+- `GenesisConfig`: the initial genesis for a chain launch is generated from an Spellshape CLI config that contains genesis accounts and module parameters - this initial genesis type should be used when the coordinator doesn’t have extensive state for the initial genesis but some module parameters must be customized.
 For example, the staking bond denom for the staking token

 ## Coordination process